View Space: Learning Representation across Arbitrary Graphs: The View Space

-Graphs are conventionally represented by a node-feature matrix \(\mX \in \R^{N \times F}\).
+The node-feature matrix \(\mX \in \R^{N \times F}\) of a graph naturally exhibits two orthogonal spaces.
 Each row \(\mX_{n,:}\) lies in the \emph{feature space} $\R^F$, representing the features of node $n$, while each column \(\mX_{:,f}\) lies in the \emph{node space} $\R^N$, representing the feature $f$ across nodes.
-However, this two-dimensional representation cannot achieve simultaneous permutation equivariance across both axes: transformations along the feature dimension violate R2, while transformations along the node dimension violate R1.
+However, this two-dimensional representation cannot simultaneously achieve permutation equivariance along both axes: feature-axis transformations violate R2, while node-axis transformations violate R1.

 Our key idea to overcome this limitation is to lift the representation into a higher-dimensional space by adding an extra axis, yielding a tensor \(\tX \in \R^{N \times F \times C}\).
 Then, the new axis $C$ permits transformations that remain equivariant under both node and feature permutations.